Millennial Job Interview – How to Hire The Best Talent

 Crucial to job interview success is scrupulous attention to your preparatory homework.
 You really should not ignore this part.
 Think about it.
 If you are, like my friend Johan, participating in the BestGEDClasses course, you are stretching your time so when you get your education diploma and have a job interview, you want to maximize this opportunity, right?

 Interviewing for a new career opportunity in middle age, especially if considering a career tangent, can be a little daunting.
 Here are some tips for success.
-Today’s focus is pre-interview preparation.
+Today’s focus is on pre-interview preparation.
 Review of posts of the past 10 days or so will provide more background information on some of the issues mentioned here.

 Crucial to success is scrupulous attention to your homework.
 Ask yourself how many exams you failed in your student days when you were well prepared?
 None; right?